cashubtc/nuts/CTF-settle.md

 2. **No attestation recorded** for `condition_id` (error 13042).
 This check MUST serialise atomically with the convert commit — see [Attestation atomicity](#attestation-atomicity).
 3. Every input carries a canonical `PAY_TO_UNLOCK` condition (3 required tags: `offer_keyset`, `expiry`, `refund`; no optional tags).
 All inputs in one participant record share the same `H_recv`, `expiry`, `refund`, and `offer_keyset`, with unique per-proof nonces.
 Each participant's outputs hash to that `H_recv`.
 The `offer_keyset` MUST match each proof's actual keyset (`Proof.id`).
 4. Reject if any involved keyset has `input_fee_ppk == 0` unless admission control is in force _(without `F`, anyone can submit unlimited convert requests at no cost — a free-DoS vector)_.
 5. **`expiry` MUST precede** the earliest `final_expiry` among all conditional keysets registered under this `condition_id`.
-Without this, a proof whose `expiry` falls after all same-outcome keysets are deactivated cannot be refunded (keyset inactive) or redeemed (no attestation path for conditioned proofs) — stranding value permanently.
+If any keyset lacks `final_expiry`, the mint MUST use its advertised `max_expiry_seconds` as the effective bound.
+Without this, a proof whose `expiry` falls after all same-outcome keysets are deactivated cannot be refunded or redeemed — stranding value permanently.

 ## `request_digest` (optional)